emmajanedrews/base-template/_posts/2017-06-29-breaking-down-the-home-selling-process.md

 I'm often asked about the home selling process by homeowners who can be anywhere from three weeks to a year away from actually listing their house.

-**The first step I always advise is getting in touch with a good Realtor,** because they'll guide you on where to start with the important steps.
+**The first step I always advise is getting in touch with a good Realtor**&nbsp;because they'll guide you on where to start with the important steps.
 At the first meeting, we'll tour the house and talk about what's important before going over a comparable analysis.

 In this analysis, we'll look at what similar homes are currently selling for to determine the value of their home.
 Personally, I will have already looked at comparable homes within a one- or two-mile radius before the meeting.